Cessation and review of protection status

 The resolution on the withdrawal of recognition of refugee status or subsidiary protection may be subject to judicial review.[17]
 The petition for judicial review shall be submitted to the asylum authority within 8 days following the date of delivery of the decision, which then forwards it to the court without delay.[18]
 The petition for judicial review shall be decided by the court, within 60 days following the receipt of the petition, in contentious proceedings.
 The judicial review shall provide for a full and ex nunc examination of both facts and points of law.[19]
 The court may not overturn the decision of the NDGAP, but only abolish the decision it finds unlawful and, if necessary, order the refugee authority to reopen the case.
 If the court annuls the decision without ordering the asylum authority to conduct a new procedure, the review procedure is closed and the status of the beneficiary of international protection is maintained.
 Due to legislative changes, between 1 July 2020 and 14 May 2021, a review before the Curia could be requested against the court’s decision (as an extra-judicial remedy).[20]

 In the last years, the HHC experienced many cases where Afghan beneficiaries of subsidiary protection did not have their status renewed after 3 years because the asylum authority considered their return to Afghanistan safe.
 In these cases, the authority systematically established either the city of Kabul or the province of Balkh as an internal protection alternative for Afghans whose region of origin is struggling with instability, despite the deteriorating situation in both destinations reported by different sources and the lack of family links or sufficient means of subsistence.
 The problem regarding Kabul as an internal protection alternative (IPA) persisted in 2020, as well as Damascus as an IPA which was applied regarding Syrians with subsidiary protection.
 Until August 2021, there were still cases where the NDGAP indicated Kabul as an IPA for the person concerned.
 However, since the seizure of power by the Taliban in August 2021, the HHC is not aware of any decision where the NDGAP would have expelled anyone to Afghanistan as a result of the withdrawal proceeding.
 On the contrary, even persons who had previously been expelled were granted humanitarian status on account of the general situation in Afghanistan.
-As to Syrian citizens, Damascus remained to be applied by the NDGAP as an IPA throughout 2022.
+As to Syrian citizens, Damascus remained to be applied by the NDGAP as an IPA throughout 2022 and 2023.

 As for re-availment of protection of the refugee’s country of origin, a report of EMN published in November 2019[21] states that ‘any trip to the country of origin could be considered to provide sufficient reason to presume that the individual had re-availed him/herself of the protection of his/her country of origin.’
 The asylum authority furthermore considers any type of contact with authorities of the country of origin as re-availment of protection of the country of origin.
 According to the report, in case Hungarian authorities become aware of the contact, this would automatically lead to cessation of refugee protection.